JChristensen/pi-hole/openwrt_procedure.md

 Then click the green box with the plus sign.

-Now, from another host on the network, run the following command, which tries to use Google's DNS server:
+Now, from another host on the network, run the following command, which tries to use Google's DNS server to look up the fictitious domain:
 ```bash
 dig piholetest.example.com @8.8.8.8
 ```